 Bio

-Kristen E. Riley is an Assistant Professor at GSAPP.
-She received her Ph.D. in clinical psychology with a certificate in health psychology is from the University of Connecticut, and completed a health psychology internship at the Miami VA Medical Center and postdoctoral fellowship in cancer prevention at Memorial Sloan Kettering Cancer Center (MSKCC).
-Her program of research decreases unhealthy behaviors and increases access to care, with a focus on health disparities.
-Specifically, she studies stigma, rumination, superstition, mindfulness, tobacco, and sleep, and she uses dissemination and implementation science to integrate behavioral medicine into medical settings to improve access to care and get interventions to those who need them most.
+Kristen E. Riley, Ph.D., is an Associate Professor in Clinical Psychology at GSAPP.
+She received her Ph.D. in Clinical Psychology with a certificate in Health Psychology is from the University of Connecticut and completed a health psychology internship at the Miami VA Medical Center and postdoctoral fellowship in Psycho-Oncology and cancer prevention at Memorial Sloan Kettering Cancer Center (MSKCC).

 Publication(s)